"That space is God in which everything arises and dissolves." ~Upanishads

 The revelation that space is awake is so self-evident yet so stunning, that it strikes our awareness like the trumpet of the Last Judgment, calling us to the only temple that remains: the temple of the present moment.
 We enter this temple when we simply give up the search.

 Space is awake, even when nobody's here.
 Space was awake before we were born into it, and into that Space we will one day dissolve.
 We generally use space as a means to an end, a vessel to be filled with our busy-ness.
 But what if space is fulfillment, and an end in itself?

-Look at any street in America and you see people furiously intent on getting somewhere.
-They rush through space unconsciously, assuming that space is an abstraction, a nowhere filled with distance they must overcome in order to get somewhere.
+Look at any street in America and you see people furiously intent on getting someplace else.
+They rush through space unconsciously, assuming that space is an abstraction, a nowhere filled with distance that they must overcome in order to go somewhere.

 Just for a moment, rest your attention in the voluptuous softness of space itself.
 Taste the all-pervading bliss of mere Presence.

 The Goddess, Shakti, is She who softens space around you, and fills emptiness with gentle golden light.
 The inner softness of space itself is her body.

 Space is the beginning and the end.
 This living stillness awaited us at our birth, and will surround us at our death, womb to womb, never born.
 Even in the midst of the battle, a healing silence envelops us, wider than any cry of pain.
 Even when we are falling, we are at rest in the tranquility of awakened space.* * *